 Hotel Vieja Cuba This is a cozy small hotel with comfortable rooms, friendly and helpful staff.
-The hotel offers fresh made breakfast consisting of eggs, granola, toast, ham, cheese, yogurt and tea or coffee.
+The hotel offers a fresh-made breakfast consisting of eggs, granola, toast, ham, cheese, yogurt, and tea or coffee.
 The location is also great, not far from Plaza Foch, within walking distance you have one of the nicest areas for locals and tourists alike.
-Minutes away from shops, restaurants, pubs, bars and more.
+Minutes away from shops, restaurants, pubs, bars, and more.

-The Yellow House is the place to stay if you are looking for great location while traveling low-budget.
-This is a very nice and charming place with very warm and friendly staff.
-Here you are also steps away from Plaza Foch and all shops, restaurants and shops.
+The Yellow House is where to stay if you are looking for a great location while traveling low-budget.
+This is a lovely place with very warm and friendly staff.
+Here you are also steps away from Plaza Foch and all shops, restaurants, and shops.

 Transportation in the city

-Once you arrive to Quito, you can easily manage to see the Old part of town, a fine example of colonial Spanish architecture.
-The best way of getting there, as well as the fastest one, would be a taking a taxi.
-Of course you need to be ready to bargain, offer at least 1/3 of the price you are asked for and try to get a taxi from your hotel or from the main malls or shopping centres in the city.
-Ask the taxi driver to take you to “la Plaza grande”
+Once you arrive in Quito, you can easily see the old part of town, a fine example of Spanish colonial architecture.
+The best way of getting there, as well as the fastest one, would be taking a taxi.
+Of course, you need to be ready to bargain, offer at least 1/3 of the price you are asked for and try to get a taxi from your hotel or the main malls or shopping centers in the city.
+Ask the taxi driver to take you to “la Plaza grande.”

-Once you arrive the main square, “Plaza grande” in the middle of the downtown area you can easily stroll along the streets and get immersed in all its colonial charm.
+Once you arrive at the main square, “Plaza grande,” in the middle of the downtown area, you can easily stroll along the streets and get immersed in all its colonial charm.

-Here are some of the pictures I have gathered during my different visits there, that I hope inspire you when it comes to planning your next trip:
+Here are some of the pictures I have gathered during my other visits there that I hope to inspire you when it comes to planning your next trip:

-To enjoy the vibrant nightlife in my city visit one of the nice, cozy restaurants, pubs or cafés in the Mariscal area.
-This is the meeting point for tourists as well as for locals, the place where we all meet at night for a nice cup of coffee, enjoy live music, play some billiard and dance.
+To enjoy the vibrant nightlife in my city, visit one of the lovely, cozy restaurants, pubs, or cafés in the Mariscal area.
+This is the meeting point for tourists and locals, the place where we all meet at night for a nice cup of coffee, enjoy live music, play some billiards, and dance.

 And if you want to take salsa lessons or learn Spanish, Quito is one of the best places in South America to do so.
 Your hotel might be able to help you get in touch with teachers.